Skip to main content

 A major benefit of @card is that reports produced by it are versioned and stored in the Metaflow datastore automatically, alongside their parent task.
 This way, you or your colleagues can easily access any historical card, e.g. a model scorecard associated with a particular version of the model.

-You can access any historical card on the command line by using a run ID of a past run.
+All past cards are viewable in the Metaflow UI but you can also access any historical card on the command line by using a run ID of a past run.
 For instance

 python fancydefaultcard.py card view 1638257165470922/start